ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 He kept talking but I wasn't hearing him anymore.
 I was hearing what he had already said. *I think your mom is dead.
 I think your mom is dead.
 I think your mom is...*

 "Oh no!"
 Who says that?
 I said that.
 Those were, in fact, my first words.
-I gave up struggling with the quilt and instead rolled my body out of the bed, hit the floor with a thud, stood, the quilt falling to my feet, and ran past my dad, down the hallway, not minding the seven stairs and into the living room where she was.
+I gave up struggling with the quilt and instead rolled my body out of the bed, hit the floor with a thud, stood, the quilt falling to my feet, and ran past my dad, down the hallway, not minding the seven stairs, and into the living room where she was.

-*Dead.*
+Dead.

 &nbsp;